-Student Government
+Student Council

-Mr. Reinhardt, ext.
-532138
+Ms. Becker, ext.
+532113

 Student Council, a prominent student government organization, gives students a voice in determining school activities and environment.
 It helps promote activities for the entire student body at Norton High School and fosters a positive climate throughout the school.
-To be eligible, a student must file a petition for nomination with the sponsor.
-Elections for freshmen are held in January; elections for sophomores, juniors, and seniors take place in the spring: April or May.
-Interested students may run for class offices or executive board positions.
+To be eligible, a student must file a petition for nomination with a sponsor.
+Elections are held for officers and any interested student may run for class offices or executive board positions.